EuroProofNet/europroofnet.github.io/index.md

 - 5-6 June 2025: Workshop on Reasoning with Quantitative Types, Porto, Portugal

-- 10 June 2025: Women in EuroProofNet workshop at TYPES, Glasgow
+- 10 June 2025: Women in EuroProofNet workshop at the [31st International Conference on Types for Proofs and Programs](https://msp.cis.strath.ac.uk/types2025/) (TYPES'25), University of Strathclyde, Glasgow, UK

 - 10-12 June 2025 (TBC): School on Natural Language Formalizations (SoNaLF), Bonn, Germany